 Judge tells company to replace ‘complete shambles’ of a kitchen

-Sink started to rust after installation and air vent had never been connect to outside
+Sink started to rust after installation and air vent had never been connected to outside

+The judge awarded Helen Richardson general damages of €1,750 in addition to his order for the fitting of a new kitchen for her.

 A judge, who described as a complete shambles an €8,000 kitchen a woman had installed in her home, has told a Co Dublin company to replace it and pay the woman an extra €1,750 for the trouble they had caused her.